pluralsight/guides/draft/interesting-apis/real-time-sms-sentiment-visualization-with-twilio-fanout-cloud-and-isomorphic-react/article.md

 There are two important things in this code.

 First, React requires every message component in a collection to have a unique identifier defined by the `key` property.

-This help it to know when elements are added or removed.
-As new elements are prepended instead of appended, we can't give the first element the index `0` as key since this will only work the first time an element is added (for the next added elements, there will be an element with key `0` already).
+This help React to know when elements are added or removed.
+As new elements are prepended instead of appended, we can't give the first element the index `0` as key, since this will only work the first time an element is added (for the next added elements, there will be an element with key `0` already).
 Therefore, keys are assigned this way:
 ```javascript
 const key = this.props.messages.length - index;
 ```

-The second thing is that if we want to animate the insertion of a new SMS message on the page, we use the `ReactCSSTransitionGroup` add-on component.
+The second thing is that to animate the insertion of a new SMS message on the page, we use the `ReactCSSTransitionGroup` add-on component.

-Maybe we can do the same thing by [using just plain CSS](https://www.christianheilmann.com/2015/08/30/quicky-fading-in-a-newly-created-element-using-css/), but let's show how to do it the React way.
+Maybe we can do the same thing by [using plain CSS only](https://www.christianheilmann.com/2015/08/30/quicky-fading-in-a-newly-created-element-using-css/), but let's show how to do it the React way.

 So first install this module with NPM:
 ```